 Consider this example of a SMART goal: Create a social marketing strategy to boost engagement by 20% in the next three months through consistent content creation.

-2. Have You Defined Your Target Audience and Their Persona?
+2. Understand Your Target Audience and Craft Buyer Personas

 Defining your target audience and creating an ideal persona helps you target the tastes and preferences of your viewers and create lead-driven marketing campaigns.
 For effective social media marketing, you have to understand audience demographics and behavior.